-Speed flying or skydiving, amazing experience in this production with the PD Factory Team into Sobboba mountain in California, unreal location, aerial stunts by Jonathan Tagle and Francisco Neri.
+Speed flying or skydiving, this featured video shows an amazing experience during this production with the PD Factory Team into the Soboba mountain in California, unreal location, great team, aerial stunts performed by Jonathan Tagle and Francisco Neri.

 About speed flying

 Speed flying is a hybrid sport that has combined elements of paragliding, parachuting, and even skiing to create a new sport.
 Like paragliding, speed flying is done by launching from a slope with the wing overhead, already inflated by the incoming air.
 The main difference between speed flying and paragliding is that speed flying is meant to create a fast, thrilling ride close to the slope, while the point of paragliding is usually to maintain a longer, gentler flight.
 The fast landing technique for speed wings is similar to that used in parachuting.

 However, parachuting or skydiving is done from a plane or fixed object (BASE jumping), and the wing is designed to arrest the free fall.
 Newer designs of hybrid-wings (also called mini-wings) are now being produced to allow a high speed “hike and fly” from mountainous areas.
 They can be soared in strong laminar winds and thermals similar to paragliders, and may also be trimmed for a more traditional speed flying descent.

 In the late 1970s, French mountaineers began launching parachutes from steep mountains on foot (ground launching) and with skis.
 Modifications to these parachutes evolved into larger, easier to launch wings now called paragliders, and parachute ground launching remained largely forgotten.
 However, advances in material and parachute swooping events inspired a new generation of pilots in France and America about 20 years later.